 At the conclusion of the government’s investigation, it will decide whether to join or “intervene” in the qui tam case; only in a small percentage of cases does the government intervene.
 The chances of success in a qui tam case increase significantly if the government decides to intervene.
 Consequently, the relator and his or her attorney should present the best case to the government during the seal period to convince the government that the case is meritorious and will result in a financial recovery for the government.
 If the government declines to intervene, then the relator may proceed with litigating the lawsuit with private counsel.

 Financial recoveries in qui tam lawsuits can be very significant because if a defendant is found liable under the False Claims Act, it may have to pay as much as three times the government’s losses plus penalties for each false claim submitted to the government.
 If the government intervenes in a qui tam lawsuit and is successful in recovering funds through a settlement or a trial, the relator is entitled to 15 percent to 25 percent of the recovery.
 If the government does not intervene in the case and it is pursued by the whistleblower and his or her attorney, the whistleblower reward is between 25 and 30 percent of the recovery.

-If you believe you have a claim, please click on the Contact Us button or complete the Meeting Request Form.
+If you believe you have a claim, please click on the Meeting Request Form.